NBA 'acting like a wholly owned subsidiary' of China, Pence says amid controversy over Hong Kong tweet

 NBA Commissioner Adam Silver stood in support of Morey’s right to free speech but said he regretted the outcome.
 And while players remained silent while on mainland China, the league’s most vocal critics of President Trump, his administration and societal issues also mostly chose to stay quiet, opting to either “learn more” about the situation -- or take more shots at the White House.

+ADAM SILVER WARNED OF 'RETRIBUTION' FOR ALLEGEDLY LYING ABOUT CHINA REQUESTING HE FIRE ROCKETS GM

-As the Lakers returned home, LeBron James took the lead on the matter and said Morey was “misinformed” about Hong Kong and later doubled down on the controversial pronouncement and said he wasn’t going to talk about the matter anymore because he was too focused on the problems in the U.S.
+As the Lakers returned home, James took the lead on the matter and said Morey was “misinformed” about Hong Kong and later doubled down on the controversial pronouncement and said he wasn’t going to talk about the matter anymore because he was too focused on the problems in the U.S.

+“I’m not here to judge how the league handled the situation," James said last week.
+"I just think that, when you’re misinformed or you’re not educated about something – and I’m just talking about the tweet itself – you never know the ramifications that can happen.
+We all see what that did, not only did for our league but for all of us in America, for people in China as well.
+Sometimes you have to think through the things that you say that may cause harm not only for yourself but for the majority of people.
+I think that’s just a prime example of that."

 Silver said last week that the Chinese government urged him to remove Morey from his position as the team’s general manager and boasted that he resisted the request -- another statement which China noticed.